 Not safe for use around children and pets

 Only good for catching mice

 Dealing with a mice problem can get anyone down.
 Whether they’re running amuck in the kitchen or chewing through your food in the cupboards, having mice in the house is a real problem.
 Of course, there are professionals who can come in and assess the situation, but most times, it’s easy enough to handle on your own.
 From poison to electric shock traps, there are many different methods of capture.
 The Snap-E Mousetrap is a new take on the traditional wooden trap, and users report that it works well—but we had to see for ourselves.
-We set several of these mouse traps to test how well they actually capture mice, how easy they were to set, how sanitary they were, and if they were humane.
+We set several of these mouse traps to test how well they actually capture mice, how easy they were to set, and if they're sanitary.
 Read on for our discoveries.

 Design: Simple and smart, but rodent is unconcealed

 The Snap-E Mousetrap looks very similar to traditional wooden traps.
 Instead of wood, though, it’s made of acrylonitrile butadiene styrene (ABS) plastic and steel, which contributes to its durability.
 What’s also different about this trap is that there is a larger trip paddle that reduces premature tripping and ensures a catch from the front, sides, and back.
 The vertical strike bar is also well-designed because it travels half the distance of traditional wooden traps, creating a faster response time to catch rodents quicker and cleaner.

 The only thing we didn’t love about the design is that when the mouse is caught, it’s out on display for all to see.

 As for baiting, it’s simple and smart.
 There is a pre-formed bait cup located within the trap.
 The user simply has to place bait in the cup, and that’s where the bait will stay as it’s confined to the unit.
 This ensures that the bait stays in the trap and reduces bait stealing.
 The location of the bait cup also attracts rodents to the ideal strike bar location.